 About this park

-There is no vehicular access and no infrastructure within the park.
+There is no vehicle access and no infrastructure within the park.
 The best way to see the park is by air.
 There are tour flights available over the Drysdale River area from Kununurra, Wyndham and Broome.

 Drysdale River National Park features a diverse landscape of open woodlands and the broad waters of the Drysdale River.
 There are pools, creeks, rugged cliffs and gorges.
 And waterfalls?
 Yes, those too!
 The park has major waterfalls at Morgan Falls and Solea Falls.

 Plan when to visit.
 Consider travelling with a personal location beacon (PLB).
 In the event you need to be rescued it could save your life!

 Just because there isn’t a sign doesn’t mean crocodiles aren’t present.
 If you are unsure don’t swim, canoe or use small boats in waterways.
 For more information contact the nearest Parks and Wildlife office.

 Plants, wildlife and fungi

 Visit the Atlas of Living Australia for a list of species recorded in Drysdale River National Park.

 We recognise and acknowledge Balanggarra and Wilinggin people as the traditional owners of Drysdale River National Park.